lerema/genom3-experiment/README.md

   --update: update the experiment
 ```

+> Note: `setup-experiment.sh --clean` will remove the installed modules related to the experiment.
+But the environment variables in `~/.bashrc` will not be removed.
+So, we need to remove the environment variables manually.

 ### Python
 The experiment depends on Python3 by default.
 To install the python api, we can use the following command: